Cardiff, Wales, UNITED KINGDOM

 - September start: April 30th

-Providing the application is complete, we aim to send you an acceptance email within two weeks of its receipt.
-Following this, lots of information will be sent to you about studying in Cardiff both via email and in an acceptance package.
+Providing the application is complete, we aim to send you an acceptance email within two - four weeks of its receipt.
+Following this, information will be sent to you about studying in Cardiff both via email and in an acceptance packet.

 Shortly after you have been made an offer to study at Cardiff University you will be sent an email asking you to apply for a place in University residences.
 Details of our University residences, cost and how to apply for accommodation is available on the Residences website .